muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-20-Effect_of_outlier_on_regression_line.md

 </table>
 </div>

 The relation has gone from a very strong positive relation to a very weak negative relation.
-Hence, it is always a good idea to investigate those outliers in case of small datasets, they may point to a potential opportunity or in worst case, just drop them altogether.
+Hence, it is always a good idea to investigate those outliers in case of small datasets, they may point to a potential opportunity or in worst case, just drop them altogether as they can adversely affect the performance of your regression model.